lumpy darkness

 • Kendrick large 7"/8" heater (purchased circa Aug 2000).

-• Aforementioned items now stored in a metal case for easy transport.
+• Aforementioned items now stored in a medium-sized case for easy transport.

 • Telrad dual-resistor heater (custom made).

-• Finder scope heater (custom made Sep 2007).
-Uses nichrome wire wrapped and insulted around the objective and eyepiece.
+• Finder scope heater.
+Custom made unit Sep 2007 with nichrome wire wrapped and insulted around the objective and eyepiece.
+Replaced with 12V coffee cup warmer, hacked with an RCA jack.

 power source(s)

-• Century J 300 portable 12V car battery (purchased circa Aug 2000).
-Sealed lead acid.
-Very heavy.
+• Sealed lead acid batteries.
+Century J 300 portable 12V car battery (purchased circa Aug 2000).
+Heavy.
 Obtained from Canadian Tire.
 While battery has an integrated handle, I tote it around in an old laptop bag.
 All that said, "traditional" car booster battery packs are not ideally suited to astronomical applications.
-Marine batteries, those used on trolling boats, that used for long periods at slow draws and discharged to nearly empty, are better.
+Marine batteries, those used on trolling boats, that used for long periods at slow draws and discharged over a long period, are better.
 So consider deep cycle marine batteries.
 I was fortunate to learn of lightly-used gel-cell 50 Ah batteries being sold for cheap; I have a couple.

 • Inverter.
 Changes car power (from the CLA plug) to 120V.
 You could run a laptop or small TV...
 These can be found at The Source or Canadian Tire.